From the desk of Ken Kreider

 Pastor Venden knew that I was interested in studying a math field such as engineering, and he tried to persuade me to attend Walla Walla College, a school renowned for its engineering program.
 Well, I had just earned three scholarships and two of them had to be used in Colorado State.
 In addition, I was not very familiar with Adventist Schools.
 So for my first year, I went to the Colorado School of Mines in Golden, Colorado.
 While I was there, I read in Messages to Young People that bad company corrupts good morals.

 1 Corinthians 15:33 "Do not be deceived: Bad company corrupts good morals."

 So I decided to transfer to Walla Walla College for my second year.
 I eventually graduated from there.

-I could tell you about how God led me to find my beautiful wife, Persy, and about my adventures since college, but that is another story.
+I could tell you about my adventures since college, but that is another story.
 My main purpose today was to share with you my personal testimony of how I came into the church and came to know the truth.

 I wanted to close with this verse:

 Matthew 11:28 "Come unto me, all ye that labour and are heavy laden, and I will give you rest."